ritikkhatana79020/ObjectOrientedInJS/constructor.md

-##Constructor
+# Constructor:
-*The constructor method is a special method of a class for creating and intializing an object of that class.*
+ -*The constructor method is a special method of a class for creating and intializing an object of that class.*
 ```
 class Polygon{
     constructor(){